tremby/discord-tagbot/README.md

 - Extract clues (spoiler tags) and print in "new tag" and "tag matched" messages?
 - Awards at game end time (most-reacted, ???)
 - Default locale to system locale, or environment variable
+- Only allow specific players to post first tag at the start of the next game

 Near future:
 - abstract timers with a setInterval running once an hour or whatever to keep them on track